ABOUT THE PROJECT

 History and Inspiration

-The vision for the project came from Mary Clare Phyllis Quiambao, wife of Mayor Cezar Quiambao, after being inspired by a bamboo structure in Myanmar.
+The vision for the project was inspired by a trip taken by Mary Clare Judith Phyllis “Niña” Jose-Quiambao, wife of Mayor Cezar T. Quiambao, who was deeply moved by a remarkable bamboo structure she saw in Myanmar.

 Determined to create a symbol of faith and identity for Bayambang, the local government and the Kasama Kita sa Barangay Foundation worked together to fund and realize the project.

-The groundbreaking ceremony was held on June 20, 2018, and less than a year later, on April 5, 2019, the statue was inaugurated.
-Its unveiling coincided with two historic anniversaries: the 400th year of the Saint Vincent Ferrer Parish and the 600th death anniversary of St. Vincent Ferrer.
+Its unveiling coincided with two important milestones: the 400th anniversary of the Saint Vincent Ferrer Parish and the 600th death anniversary of Saint Vincent Ferrer, the town’s patron saint.

 Cultural and Economic Impact

-The St. Vincent Ferrer Statue stands as a proud testament to Bayambang’s heritage—where faith, culture, and innovation meet to inspire the world.
+The St. Vincent Ferrer Statue stands as a proud testament to Bayambang’s enduring heritage—where faith, culture, and innovation come together to inspire the world.